-1.0 Introduction
+1. INTRODUCTION

-Fiscal decentralization is now widely recognized as a mechanism that governments can institute to facilitate and stimulate economic development around the world.2 In the context of globalization and the formation of large trading blocs, fiscal decentralization is being viewed as a strategy for economic integration in that, when genuine fiscal decentralization exists, it tends to weaken calls for secession and separation.
+- 1.1.
+Fiscal decentralization is now widely recognized as a mechanism that governments can institute to facilitate and stimulate economic development around the world2.
+In the context of globalization and the formation of large trading blocs, fiscal decentralization is being viewed as a strategy for economic integration, in that, when genuine fiscal decentralization exists, it tends to weaken calls for secession and separation.
 In other words, fiscal decentralization is seen as a tool for development and economic integration.
-Beyond this, some international funding agencies have been showing great interest and leadership in encouraging decentralized governments.
-In the context of Trinidad and Tobago, fiscal decentralization between the Central Government and the Tobago House of Assembly began in earnest in 1980 with the enactment of the Tobago House of Assembly Act, Act No. 37 of 1980 that established the Tobago House of Assembly (THA).
-Since then, this Act has been repealed and replaced by the Tobago House of Assembly Act of 1996, Act No. 40 which sought to deepen the process of fiscal decentralization
+Beyond this, some international funding agencies have been showing great interest and leadership in encouraging decentralized government.
+In the context of Trinidad and Tobago, fiscal decentralization between the Central Government and Tobago began in earnest in 1980 with the enactment of the Tobago House of Assembly Act, Act No. 37 of 1980 that established the Tobago House of Assembly.
+Since then, this Act was repealed and replaced by the Tobago House of Assembly Act of 1996, Act No. 40 which sought to deepen the process of fiscal decentralization. - 1.2.
 This paper has two fundamental objectives.
 First, it seeks to examine the main issues in the decentralization process between Trinidad and Tobago and how they evolved.
-The second, and more fundamental, objective is to examine the major fiscal policy challenges facing Tobago as a sub-regional economy within the national economy of Trinidad and Tobago and to identify recommendations to confront these challenges.
-The paper argues that although over the period 1980 to the present, the THA has been given increasing levels of fiscal autonomy, there remain considerable challenges to the overall effectiveness of fiscal policy on the island.
-Along the way, it becomes quite evident in the paper that although the motives for decentralization were mainly political, there are highly rational economic arguments in favour of fiscal decentralization from the Central Government of Trinidad and Tobago to the THA.
+The second, and more fundamental objective is to examine the major fiscal policy challenges facing Tobago as a sub-regional economy within the national economy of Trinidad and Tobago and to identify recommendations to confront these challenges.
+The paper argues that although over the period, 1980 to the present, the THA has been given increasing levels of fiscal autonomy; there remain considerable challenges to the overall effectiveness of fiscal policy on the island.
+Along the way, it becomes quite evident in the paper that although the motivations for decentralization were mainly political, there are highly rational economic arguments in favour of fiscal decentralization in the context of the Central Government in Trinidad; and Tobago.
 The focus of this paper is on fiscal policy rather than monetary policy because, except in cases where moral suasion and informal negotiations are possible, the THA does not have any direct control over monetary policy.

 2 The concept of fiscal decentralization used here is the one used by Davoodi (2001).
 Davoodi defined fiscal decentralization as the devolution of fiscal responsibilities from Central Governments to subnational levels of governments.
-Its level is measured by the subnational shares of total public sector expenditures and revenues.
+It level is measured by the subnational shares of total public sector expenditures and revenues.

-In addition to this introduction this paper has six (6) sections.
-Section 1 examines the key issues in fiscal decentralization in developing countries with particular reference to Latin America and the Caribbean.
-Section 2 looks at the evolution of the decentralization process between the Central Government of Trinidad and Tobago and the THA.
-It does this by looking at the pre-1980 period, the post-1980 period and the post 1996 period.
-The next section, Section 3, sets out the economic case for fiscal decentralization between the Central Government of Trinidad and Tobago, and the THA.
-The following section, Section 4, looks at the fiscal policy challenges facing Tobago from the standpoint of expenditures and revenues.
-Sections 5 then highlights some key policy options available to the Tobago House of Assembly and the Central Government to achieve greater fiscal decentralization.
-The paper then concludes in Section 6.
+1.3.
+The paper begins with an examination of the key issues in fiscal decentralization in developing countries with particular reference to Latin America and the Caribbean.
+It then looks at the decentralization process between the Central Government of Trinidad and Tobago and Tobago in the pre-1980, the post-1980 period and the post 1996 periods.
+The next section sets out the economic case for fiscal decentralization between the Central Government in Trinidad; and Tobago.
+The following section looks at the fiscal policy challenges facing Tobago from the standpoint of expenditure and revenues.
+The paper then highlights some key policy options available to the Tobago House of Assembly and the Central Government to achieve greater fiscal decentralization, after which, it concludes.